Servant-Software-LLC/EFCore.MyCustom/README.md

 ### Options Extension Class (Step #1)

-As a starting point, we’ll add references to the libraries that we need, get a few classes (that `MyCustomOptionsExtension` needs) in place and implement the `MyCustomOptionsExtension` class:
+As a starting point, we’ll create our project, add references to the libraries that we need, get a few classes (that are needed in later steps) in place:

+1. Create the C# class library for your custom provider.
-1. Add the necessary NuGet packages for EF Core and your ADO.NET Provider:
+2. Add the necessary NuGet packages for EF Core and your ADO.NET Provider:

     *   `Microsoft.EntityFrameworkCore`